 You Can Boost Your Cell Phone's Weak Signal For Better Reception And More Reliable Calling

-Your cellular signal is sensitive to the environment, but there are ways to improve reception
+Your cellular signal is highly sensitive to the surrounding environment, but there are ways to improve reception to keep you connected

 There are many reasons that signal strength on your cell phone may be poor.
 It could be a problem with your phone's carrier, the materials used to construct the walls in your home that block the signal, or something as simple as a malfunctioning battery that isn't able to power the antenna.
 Regardless of the cause, there are ways to boost your cell phone's signal to get more reliable connections.

 Check your cell phone's battery

 It may sound silly, but your cell phone's battery can have an impact of the reception quality.
 Cell phones can increase power to the signal receiver when the signal is really low.
 It helps to amplify the weak signal so you can get connected and stay connected.
 But if your phone's battery is critically low or if your battery is old and weak, you may not be getting the power you need to maintain reliable signal.

 there's probably not much to do for signal interference from your environment